 |---|---|---|

-Bands reflect commonly-reported standalone reseller pricing.
-Inside a Cisco Enterprise Agreement, effective rates are routinely 20 to 35% lower.
+Essentials reflects a commonly-cited reseller starting reference; Cisco does not publish standalone per-user list rates for Advantage or Premier.
+Inside a Cisco Enterprise Agreement, effective rates are routinely lower.
+Cisco retired its regional-uplift XDR price IDs in 2025, so older region-specific price lists are stale.
 Always run a competitive process; Cisco discounts most aggressively when there is a real Cortex XDR or CrowdStrike Falcon competing bid on the table.

 What you actually buy at each tier